 It's obvious to me why the F/A-18C keeps becoming the go-to module for people giving DCS a first try.
 With the purchase of a single full-fidelity simulated aircraft, you can experience what seems like everything DCS has to offer.

-Anyone that flies in public player vs. player or player vs. environment servers will tell you that the Hornet is the most prolific aircraft.
+Anyone that flies in online multiplayer servers will tell you that the Hornet is the most prolific aircraft.
 I've heard and read remarks against the Hornet that include "it handholds pilots," "noob plane," "you're not actually flying," and some other strongly worded opinions.
 Many of these responses were from DCS players with dozens or hundreds of hours that fly just about every aircraft available.
 Thinking back, what they were trying to express is similar to what I understand now, but they didn't explain it in the best of ways.
 It's not that the DCS World version of the F/A-18C is some sort of simplified aircraft explicitly made for novices.
 Because it is so easy to learn and flexible enough to tackle any mission, newcomers often never bother to fly anything else.

 After 9 months of playing DCS, my perspective of this simulator has gradually changed.
 Rather than viewing it as a place to fly a simulated combat aircraft, you gradually come to the understanding that each aircraft in itself is a simulation.
 When you really think about it, the magic of DCS is that multiple aircraft are just as intricate or nearly as capable as the jack of all trades F/A-18C.
 That is to say, the characteristics between aircraft are so notably different that even flying the same sortie using other aircraft changes the overall experience of that sortie.
 There are comparable aircraft to the F/A-18C in terms of weapons capabilities and how advanced their aircraft systems are.
 Like the F-16C or JF-17.
 Even intentionally choosing aircraft wildly different in design philosophy from the Hornet like the AJS-37 Viggen or opting for the raw power of the F-14B Tomcat rekindles interest in learning new airplanes and truly seeing DCS in the various lenses (or, in this case, canopies) it has to offer.